Spring is a great time to visit Iceland

 It's possible to see the northern lights in Iceland during spring, especially in March and AprilRelax in hot springs: Iceland is known for its natural hot springs, and spring can be a great time to visit them.
 Some of the most popular hot springs include the Blue Lagoon, Sky Lagoon, and Hvammsvik Hot Springs.

 See the northern lights: While the best time to see the northern lights is in the winter months, it is still possible to see them in the spring.
 The key is to find a dark location away from the light pollution of cities and towns and to check the aurora forecast before heading out.
+If this is your main goal for your visit, you can also stay in northern lights hotels to increase your chances.

 Overall, Iceland has plenty to offer in the spring, whether you're interested in nature, culture, or outdoor activities.